What Does it Take to Be a Refractory Materials Repairer?

 Refractory Materials Repairers who work in New York, Virginia, or Michigan, make the highest salaries.

-Tools & Technologies Used by Refractory Materials Repairers
+What Tools & Technology do Refractory Materials Repairers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Refractory Materials Repairers: